 5. Eucalyptus Essential Oil

 Some alternative health advocates recommend eucalyptus essential oils for opening up sinuses and lungs to reduce the symptoms of allergies.
 Eucalyptus is also antiseptic and a calming and restorative agent for your skin.
-If you have oily or combination skin types, you may love the Eucalyptus Cleansing Concentrate.
-Thanks to its purifying properties, your complexion will appear smoother and brighter.
+This ingredient should make your complexion will appear smoother and brighter.

 5 Simple Prevention Tips For Seasonal Allergies